photoprism/photoprism-docs/docs/user-guide/organize/people.md

 The person you just added will appear under *Recognized*

 ## Hiding People ##

 You can hide a person in the *Recognized* section by clicking :material-close: in the upper right corner.
+Pictures of this person continue to be visible in search results and albums.

 !!! example ""
     **This currently is a sponsor feature to thank everyone who supports the development of this application.**
     We'll let you know how to enable it when you sign up on [Patreon](https://link.photoprism.app/patreon) or [GitHub Sponsors](https://link.photoprism.app/sponsor).
     Your continued support [helps us](../../funding.md) provide [regular updates](https://docs.photoprism.app/release-notes/) and services like [world maps](https://try.photoprism.app/places).
 Thank you! 💜

-!!! attention ""
-    Pictures of this person continue to be visible in search results and albums.

 ![Screenshot](img/person-hide-new.png)